cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 The Hasura GraphQL GitHub repo [includes some Kubernetes manifests](https://github.com/hasura/graphql-engine/tree/stable/install-manifests/kubernetes) we can use as a starting point.
-Please refere to the [Hasura documentation](https://hasura.io/docs/latest/deployment/deployment-guides/kubernetes/) for further information about the Kubernetes manifests.
+Please refer to the [Hasura documentation](https://hasura.io/docs/latest/deployment/deployment-guides/kubernetes/) for further information about the Kubernetes manifests.

 We must inject our PostgreSQL credentials into the Hasura deployment manifest,